IFFM-PAS-MISD/wave_pro_shm/docs/source/manual.rst

 --------------------
 Orthotropic material is defined directly by components of the elasticity matrix, density and damping coefficients.
 The input for the elasticity matrix is in Voigt notation.
-The included constitutive equation for stress-strain relation should be self-explanatory.
+The included constitutive equation for the stress-strain relation should be self-explanatory.

 The definition of damping coefficients is the same as for the case of `Isotropic material`_.